-- Medical insurance and pension, 50% of which is covered by GEPIK
+- Medical insurance and pension, 50% of which is covered by the GEPIK Program

 - Higher salaries for teachers who choose to work in more rural locations